LatentCRF/LatentCRF/README.md

 ## Overview

 LatentCRF is a plug-in module that can be used for image generative tasks.
-Its architecture is motivated from prior about the natural image distribution used in conditional random fields.
+Its architecture is motivated from priors about the natural image distribution used in conditional random fields.
 In this repository, we present basic code blocks to use the LatentCRF module.